 - Caring for children and young people is a challenging but rewarding career.
 You’ll work closely with children, young people - from newborns to adolescents - and their families

-- Focused on the healthcare needs of children and young people, this course will teach you the theory, diagnostic and practical skills needed to care for children and young people
+- Focused on the healthcare needs of children and young people, this course will teach you the theory, diagnostic and practical skills needed to care for children and young people.
+We're proud that 100% of our graduates felt that staff were good at explaining things.

 - 50% of the course is spent in practice placements to gain nursing experience in diverse locations including schools, children’s hospital wards and community settings like children’s hospices